tianyikillua/code_aster_on_docker/README.md

 # Docker for Code_Aster

-This repository contains the Dockerfiles for building images of [Code_Aster](https://bitbucket.org/code_aster/codeaster-src) inside a Ubuntu base system.
+This repository contains the Dockerfiles for building images of [Code_Aster](https://bitbucket.org/code_aster/codeaster-src) inside a Ubuntu based system.
 The built images are available on [quay.io](https://quay.io/tianyikillua).
 Using [Docker](https://www.docker.com/) you can directly execute Code_Aster on virtually any platform (Linux, Mac, Windows, ...) and without having to compile yourself the full package (`hdf5`, `med`, `mumps`, etc).

+Some files are based on the [Docker files of the FEniCS project](https://bitbucket.org/fenics-project/docker).

 Currently three images are available: